Lab-1-1

 </html>

-- For each screenshot implement the HTML codes to display a title, short description, and screenshot image.
+- For each screenshot implement the HTML codes to display the title, short description, and screenshot image.

 Submission